 “Practice is how we tend the fire.
 Not once.
 Not occasionally.
 Daily.”

+For a step-by-step guide to four partner practices you can do in 10 minutes tonight, read how to practice sexual polarity as a couple.
 For the full framework, read Playing With Fire: The Spiritual Path of Intimate Relationship by Justin Patrick Pierce and Londin Angel Winters.
+For the broader path of sacred sexuality as a couple, see our complete guide to sacred sexuality for couples.

 Frequently Asked Questions